 While there are various options to save for retirement, freelancers and sole proprietors should consider if a solo 401(k) plan best meets their retirement saving goals.
-Generally, self-employed individuals—including consultants, freelancers, and other independent contractors—benefit from solo 401(k) plans, in part because of their high contribution limits.
+Generally, self-employed individuals—including consultants, freelancers, and other independent contractors—benefit from solo 401(k) plans because of their high contribution limits.

 Get started with an affordable, full-service 401(k) plan.